-Galaxy Groups & Clusters Program Chair:
+Galaxy Groups and Clusters Program Coordinator:

 Welcome to the Astronomical League's Galaxy Groups and Clusters Observing Program.
 This program of 250 galaxy groups and clusters is designed for detailed visual and/or CCD observation.